 A specialist in private international law, Professor

-Exeter, where he was a Rotary International Graduate Fellow, the Diploma
+at Exeter, where he was a Rotary International Graduate Fellow, and holds

-of the Hague Academy of International Law, and a Ph.D. from the London
+the Diploma of the Hague Academy of International Law, and a Ph.D. from

-School of Economics.
-He clerked for the Honorable Richard C. Allison at the
+the London School of Economics.
+He clerked for the Honorable Richard C.

-Iran-U.S. Claims Tribunal, the Hague and now consults with governments and
+Allison at the Iran-U.S. Claims Tribunal, the Hague, and now consults with

-multinational corporations in relation to commercial and direct investment
+governments and multinational corporations in relation to commercial and

-disputes under the NAFTA and Bilateral Investment Treaties.
-Professor Coe,
+direct investment disputes under the NAFTA and Bilateral Investment Treaties.

-a regular speaker in Europe, Latin America, and Asia, has helped organize
+Professor Coe, a regular speaker in Europe, Latin America, and Asia, has

-international law, and related topics and authored the books Protecting Against
+on arbitration, private international law, and related topics and authored the

-the Expropriation Risk in Investing Abroad (co-authored with R.C.
-Allison)
+books Protecting Against the Expropriation Risk in Investing Abroad (co-authored

 All | Books |